 Scott A. ("Scotty") Sparks is Executive Vice President and Chief Operating Officer of Helix, having joined Helix in 2001.
 He served as Executive Vice President - Operations of Helix from May 2015 until February 2016.
 From October 2012 until May 2015, he was Vice President - Commercial and Strategic Development of Helix.
 He has also served in various positions within Helix's robotics subsidiary, Canyon Offshore, Inc., including as Senior Vice President from 2007 to September 2012.
-Mr. Sparks has over 26 years of experience and in the subsea industry, including Operations Manager and Vessel Superintendent at Global Marine Systems and BT Marine Systems.
+Mr. Sparks has over 27 years of experience in the subsea industry, including Operations Manager and Vessel Superintendent at Global Marine Systems and BT Marine Systems.

-Alisa B. Johnson joined Helix as Senior Vice President, General Counsel and Secretary of Helix in September 2006 and in November 2008 became Executive Vice President, General Counsel and Corporate Secretary of Helix.
+Alisa B. Johnson has served as Executive Vice President, General Counsel and Corporate Secretary of Helix since November 2008, and joined Helix as Senior Vice President, General Counsel and Secretary of Helix in September 2006.
 Ms. Johnson oversees the legal, human resources and contracts and insurance functions.
-Ms. Johnson has been involved with the energy industry for over 26 years.
+Ms. Johnson has been involved with the energy industry for over 27 years.
 Prior to joining Helix, Ms. Johnson worked for Dynegy Inc. for nine years, at which company she held various legal positions of increasing responsibility, including Senior Vice President and Group General Counsel - Generation.
-From 1990 to 1997, Ms. Johnson held various legal positions at Destec Energy, Inc. Prior to that Ms. Johnson was in private law practice.
+From 1990 to 1997, Ms. Johnson held various legal positions at Destec Energy, Inc., and prior to that Ms. Johnson was in private law practice.
 Ms. Johnson received her Bachelor of Arts degree Cum Laude from Rice University and her law degree Cum Laude from the University of Houston.